7-drs/7Doctors-View-Pager/README.md

 compile 'com.android.support:palette-v7:25.2.0'
 ```

-### Usage
-    Refer the implementation in the sample app.
 To get a Git project into your build:

 Step 1.
 Add the JitPack repository to your build file